marcw/libpoller/README.md

 If you use a stastd backend, make sure you provide at least the `STATSD_HOST` environment variable.
 You can also provide `STATSD_PORT` and `STATSD_PROTOCOL` but if you don't, they will respectively default to `8125` and `udp`.

+If you use the librato backend, make sure you provide the `LIBRATO_USER` and `LIBRATO_TOKEN` environment variable.
+Optionally, you could provide the `LIBRATO_SOURCE` environment variable but if you don't, it will defaults to "poller".

 poller accepts only one argument which is the filename of a json file.
 This file describes the configuration.
 You can have a sample of this configuration